12 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:— As of May 26th, there were eight (8) persons who tested positive for COVID-19; however twelve (12) persons have recovered; bringing the total active cases eighty-four (84).
-The total number of confirmed cases is now two thousand three hundred ninety-four (2394).
+PHILIPSBURG:— As of May 28th, there were seven (7) persons who tested positive for COVID-19; however twelve (12) persons have recovered; bringing the total active cases seventy-six (76).
+The total number of confirmed cases is now two thousand four hundred eleven (2411).

-The Collective Prevention Services (CPS) are monitoring eighty-two (82) people in home isolation.
-Two (2) patients remain hospitalized at the St. Maarten Medical Center.
+The Collective Prevention Services (CPS) are monitoring seventy-four (74) people in home isolation.
+Two (2) patients are hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at twenty-eight (28).

-The number of people recovered since the first case surfaced on St. Maarten has increased to two thousand two hundred eighty-two (2282). ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to two thousand three hundred seven (2307). ...

 View comments